Maura Ryan

 Luis Napoles

 Luis Napoles began his dancing training as a child at the National School of the Arts in Havana, Cuba.
 Upon graduating he danced with Dance Contemporary of Cuba and later with Ballet Theatre of Havana.
 He danced principal roles and traveled the world with both companies.
-In the U.S, Mr. Napoles danced as a soloist with the Oakland Ballet, and in 1997 joined the Sacramento Ballet where he was a principal dancer for over 8 years.
-Mr. Napoles was also a resident choreographer at the Sacramento Ballet, creating over fifteen ballets.
+In the U.S, Napoles danced as a soloist with the Oakland Ballet, and in 1997 joined the Sacramento Ballet where he was a principal dancer for over 8 years.
+Napoles was also a resident choreographer at the Sacramento Ballet, creating over fifteen ballets.

-In the classical repertory, Luis has performed the role of Spade in Don Quixote, Tybalt in Romeo and Juliet, Thesious in A Midsummer Night’s Dream and the Cavalier in the Nutcracker.
+In the classical repertory, Napoles has performed the role of Spade in Don Quixote, Tybalt in Romeo and Juliet, Thesious in A Midsummer Night’s Dream and the Cavalier in the Nutcracker.
 He has danced principal roles in David Parson’s The Evelope and Instinct, Septime Webre’s Fluctuating Hemlines, Van Cannaparoli’s Devil Sonata; and Ron Cunningham’s Bolero, Carmina Burana, Rite of Spring, Fire Bird, Incident at Blackbriar, Etosha, A Streetcar Named Desire, The Tempest, Hamlet among others

-Mr. Napoles is the founder/artistic director of Napoles Ballet, Contemporary Cuban Company.
+Napoles is the founder/artistic director of Napoles Ballet, Contemporary Cuban Company.

 Yuliya Rakova

 Yuliya Rakova was born in Russia and began her ballet training at the age of ten at the Perm State choreographic college in Russia, home of the famed Russian ballet traditions, where her studies included classical ballet, history of theater, history of art and music, acting, stage makeup, history of European and American ballet, character, historic dance, and pas de deux.
 Upon graduation in 1995, she was invited to join the Perm Tchaikovsky Opera and Ballet Theater.
-Ms. Rakova danced with the company for five years before moving to Moscow.
+Rakova danced with the company for five years before moving to Moscow.
 She joined the Moscow Dance Theater of Alexei Fadeechev as a soloist.
 She was featured in the modern dance choreographer Stanton Welsh`s world premiere Opus X. In 2001 she was invited to join Russian National Ballet and danced with the company until she moved to the United States to teach.
 She toured nationally and abroad, enjoying great success and quickly building a classical repertoire while performing such roles as Odile, the Sugarplum Fairy, Lilac Fairy and Maria Taglioni from Pas de Quatre.
-Yuliya has worked with notable choreographers such as Trey McIntyre, Ben Stevenson and Alexei Ratmansky.
+Rakova has worked with notable choreographers such as Trey McIntyre, Ben Stevenson and Alexei Ratmansky.
 Her repertoire includes soloist roles in Swan Lake, Coppelia, Don Quixote, Paquita, Raymonda, Nutcracker, Chopiniana, The Sleeping Beauty, Le Corsaire and others.
 She taught for professional ballet schools such as Kirov Academy of Ballet, Ellison Ballet, Joffrey Ballet School, and Pennsylvania Ballet.
-Ms. Rakova continues to teach as well as stage classical productions and original works around the country and abroad.
-As an accomplished dancer and experienced teacher, Yuliya Rakova would like to share her knowledge with passion for young dancers.
+Rakova continues to teach as well as stage classical productions and original works around the country and abroad.
+As an accomplished dancer and experienced teacher, Rakova would like to share her knowledge with passion for young dancers.